Keyword research tools Magnifying glass focuses on a dictionary page.

 Sample Calendar:

-– **Visual SEO**: Optimize images with keyword alt text; compress for Core Web Vitals.
+• Visual SEO: Optimise images with keyword alt text; compress for Core Web Vitals.

-– **Metrics to Watch**: Aim for 5-10% keyword cannibalization fix rate quarterly.
+• Metrics to Watch: Aim for a 5-10% keyword cannibalisation fix rate quarterly.

 This strategy has helped similar creative sites hit 10K monthly visitors in 3 months.
 Implement today—your next client lead awaits in those untapped searches.